pointertrace/siglet/README.md

 ## Project Modules

 ### **API**
-An API that must be implemented in order to create a siglet application
+An API that must be implemented to create a siglet application

 ### **Implementation**
-The engine that execute pipelines and loads siglets
+The engine that executes pipelines and loads siglets

 ### **Parser**
 Yaml parser